 Options For Rehab In Greece

 KETHEA is Greece’s public rehabilitation network.
 After getting its start in the early 1980s, KETHEA began offering help to Greeks diagnosed with an addiction to alcohol, drugs, and gambling.
 The program boasts over 100 units throughout Greece intended for both public and prison populations.
 While rehabilitation is the flagship focus, KETHEA also refers to itself as a “social integration” organization as well.
-Their goal is not only to help people overcome their substance use disorders but also to assist in integrating them back as constructive members of society.
+Their goal is not only to help people overcome their substance use disorders (SUD) but also to assist in integrating them back as constructive members of society.

 KETHEA’s wide range of programs make them a compelling option for rehabilitation within Greece.
 They provide age specific programs for teenagers and adults, programs for assisting homeless people struggling with addiction, prisoner rehabilitation, and immigrant/refugee assistance programs.